 14. Tingloy, Batangas

 Another island destination that manila-dwellers will surely love is in Tingloy, Batangas more commonly known as Masasa Beach.
 Many people prefer staying at Masasa only but I suggest you make the most out of the trip by visiting other nearby islands and beaches.
+There are no beach resorts present at the beach but there are homestays nearby.
 I guess a hat-shaped island and a pebbled beach absolutely makes up a worthwhile island hopping experience to cherish!